top of page

 These projects help reduce nitrogen inputs into the Connecticut River and Long Island Sound for improved water quality; increase habitat for native brook trout and other aquatic organisms; increase aquatic biomass; lower stream temperatures; and help slow runoff from headwater streams, which can reduce flooding downstream.

-To date, CRC and our partners at Redstart Inc. have restored 16 miles of river habitat in 48 streams with 11 different landowners.
+To date, CRC and Redstart have restored 17 miles of river habitat in 50 streams with 13 different landowners.

 Root wads along a recently restored riverbank.
 Vermont Pinney Hollow Farm Brook Floodplain Restoration.